entropia64x/neoquestII/README.md

 Before using the script, install **ViolentMonkey** or **TamperMonkey** extension in your browser, then install the script.

-To install the script, open Neopets_NeoQuestII_Autoplayer.user.js and click on Raw, then click the install button.
+To install the script, open [Neopets_NeoQuestII_Autoplayer.user.js](https://github.com/entropia64x/neoquestII/commit/a0acb1fc341d4e5ed641793adb231260572c67e8) and click on Raw, then click the install button.

 Start the autoplayer **1 unit diagonally left above of Mother**, not above Mother, as the game does when it starts.

 The script will autoplay until you reach Tebor (trader) at level 10.

-The script autobattles, and it follows the path you write in path = '', but you should take decisions like buy potions, weapons, armors, and assing skills to Mipsy, Talinia and Velm.
+The script autobattles, and it follows the path (coordinates) you write in `path = ''`, but you should take decisions like buy potions, weapons, armors, and assing skills to Mipsy, Talinia and Velm.
 The script autoassings skills for Rohane.

-There's an option for training, just make training = 1, it makes to move Rohane left and right and it activates the hunting mode if is not activated.
-If something goes wrong with the navigation, you can make stop = 1, it only stops the navigation but still autobattles.
+There's an option for training, just make `training = 1`, it activates the hunting mode if is not activated and it makes to move Rohane left and right.

+If something goes wrong with the navigation, you can make `stop = 1`, it only stops the navigation but still autobattles.

 Notes on coordinates